Reorienting-to-Recovery/R2Rscenarios/README.md

 Hydrology

-* 23: Use EFF hydrology on the Sacramento River
+* 23: Use FF hydrology on the Sacramento River

 ```r
 scenario_df <- data.frame(